 Yom HaZikaron Commemoration & Yom Ha’atzmaut Celebrations

-The evening begins with a Tekes (Ceremony) for Yom Hazikaron, the day when we remember Israel’s fallen soldiers and terror victims, led by our Rabbis and EHRS Choir.
+The evening begins with a Tekes (Ceremony) for Yom HaZikaron, the day when we remember Israel’s fallen soldiers and terror victims.

-Come for an evening to experience a taste of Israel in HA8!
+Celebratory falafel dinner included.
+Come for an evening to experience a taste of Israel!
+Suggested donation of £5 upon booking.